 Registration Information and Instructions

-Registration opens November 1!
+Registration is now open!
+Merit scholarships and need-based financial aid are still available.
 High school students who are ages 15-18 and who have completed their sophomore year are eligible to enroll.
 Browse courses and register online.
 There are two registration options for you to choose online.

 Option 1: Apply for aid/scholarships and pay a $100 non-refundable tuition deposit.
 Browse courses online and select this option if you would like to apply for merit scholarship and/or need-based financial aid.
 You will be prompted to answer follow up questions on the next few screens, and pay the $100 non-refundable tuition deposit at checkout.
 Once you have been notified of your potential award amounts, you will be required to pay your remaining balance online by our payment deadline.